Mumuskeh/Uncle-Yar-s-Workshop-for-pull-requests-/03 Mods - Weapons - New/_Pillii/Honey Badger + .300 BLK/readme.txt

 - Option 2 includes those in option 1 and the SCAR-SC.
 It's optional because it uses a modified SCAR-L model from BaS, with a shorter and wider barrel and different ironsights, and some people may not want more graphical assets.
 Also to maintain compatibility with BaS Lite.
 If you use BaS Lite, you need either the basic Lite package alone, or with the SCAR-L module.

-Sig MCX LVAW [Kmack]
-Adds a cloned variant chambered in .300 Blackout.
+HK 433 [Sedzhimol]
+Clones it into a HK437, SMG in .300 Blackout.
+It will have a shorter range than other options in these patches, but higher muzzle velocity.
+You won't notice the size difference, but uuuuhhhh someone else can do the modeling and animation job.

 RWAP
 Several weapons now have variants in .300 Blackout.
 Two options:
 - SIG MCX: variants for the MCX Virtus, MCX Rattler, and MCX SPEAR LT.
 - SIG 553: variants for the SG-553R SBR, and SG-553R SBR Tactical.
 The two 553 will use the SG mag in the Extra Mags patch above.

+Sig MCX LVAW [Kmack]
+Adds a cloned variant chambered in .300 Blackout.

 Hisalute's Weapon Packs - Fixes and Tweaks already includes a patch for its SCAR-L witha a modified model.